sphero-inc/Sphero-Mac-SDK/Samples/MouseController/README.md

         }
    }

 It is a good idea to only move the mouse when the position has changed.
-That way, you give the user the oppurtunity to click the button to stop using the mouse if they are incapable of figuring out how to use it.
+That way, you give the user the opportunity to click the button to stop using the mouse if they are incapable of figuring out how to use it.

 ## Performing Mouse Click Events with Yaw